crosshj/experiments/bartok/.NOTES/_scratch.md

 - collaboration
 - write and edit bartok web in bartok web
 - require an npm package (and use it)
+- open a page that is just the file in editor or preview mode; options editor + preview (or other mashup)

 ---------------
 I want to be able to do little experiments